gc1644/tv-box/README.md

 # TV Box

 A simple, mouse-friendly TV interface for Linux.
+Built with Python and plays media using mpv

 ## Screenshots